trampgeek/moodle-qtype_coderunner/README.md

 language and sandbox and defines how a test program is built from the question's test-cases plus the student's submission.
-The prototype also defines whether the correctness of the student's submission is assessed by use of an *EqualityGrader* or a *RegexGrader*.
-The former expects the output from the test execution to exactly match the expected output for the testcase, while the latter expects a regular expression match instead.
+The prototype also defines whether the correctness of the student's submission is assessed by use of an *EqualityGrader*, a *NearEqualityGrader* or *RegexGrader*.
+The EqualityGrader expects the output from the test execution to exactly match the expected output for the testcase.
+The NearEqualityGrader is similar but is case insensitive and tolerates variations in the amount of white space (e.g. missing or extra blank lines, or multiple spaces where only one was expected).
+The RegexGrader expects a regular expression match instead.
 The EqualityGrader is recommended for all normal use as it encourages students to get their output exactly correct; they should be able to resubmit almost-right answers for a small penalty, which is generally a